Nosa-khare/University-Rankings-Analysis/README.md

 ```
 This code defines a function called import_with_year_column() that takes a CSV file path as input and returns a Pandas DataFrame.

 It extracts the base name of the CSV file from the given csv_file path.
-Then, it extracts the year from the file name by slicing the file_basename string assuming the year is present in positions 9 to 12, and reads the CSV file using Pandas' read_csv() function.
+Then, it extracts the year from the file name by slicing the file_basename string assuming the year is present in positions 9 to 12 and reads the CSV file using Pandas' read_csv() function.

 A new column called 'year' is added to the DataFrame df and assigns it the value of the year variable.

 the function then returns the modified DataFrame.

 To use this function, call import_with_year_column() with the path to the desired CSV file as the argument.
-The function will return a DataFrame with an additional 'year' column based on the file name.
+The function will return a data frame with an additional 'year' column based on the file name.

-### Merge dataframes
+### Merge data frames

-The merge_df_rows() merges rows from multiple CSV files into a single dataframe.
+The merge_df_rows() merges rows from multiple CSV files into a single data frame.
 It checks that the CSV files have the same column structure and contain a "year" column.

 #### Usage:
 ```python